rhi-batstone/data_cleaning_project/README.md

 `$ git clone https://github.com/rhi-batstone/data_cleaning_project`

-## Running the tests
+## Running the project

-The cleaning has already been run, and saved as a cleaned .csv but in `cleaning_scripts/cleaning_script.R` you will find the code for this.
+The cleaning has already been run and saved as a cleaned .csv but in `cleaning_scripts/cleaning_script.R` you will find the code for this.

 The `documentation/documentation.html` details the process of cleaning and analysing this data.